cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/external_db_and_mq.md

 The DBaaS of AWS supports a clustered instance(Multi-AZ) and a single instance available for resizing on demand.

 Using RDS (either the single instance or the clustered instance), requires specific setup changes to the {{< param cfy_manager_name >}} configuration.
-For example, if we created RDS for PostgreSQL instance with the following information:
+For example, if we created RDS for a PostgreSQL instance with the following information:
  - Endpoint: `mydb.ckvwovtjmf3o.eu-west-1.rds.amazonaws.com`
  - Admin username: `testuser`
  - Initial database name: `postgres`